Blood sugar + fat test spots hidden heart risk

 Summary

-This study looked at 674 people who had a severe type of heart attack (STEMI) to see if a simple blood test called the triglyceride glucose (TyG) index could predict how much heart muscle was damaged.
-Researchers used heart MRI scans about a week after the attack to measure injury.
-They found that a higher TyG index was linked to more heart damage and a higher risk of future heart problems, suggesting this cheap test could help doctors identify high-risk patients.
+This study looked at 674 people who had a severe type of heart attack (STEMI) and were treated with a procedure to open blocked arteries.
+Researchers checked if a simple blood test called the triglyceride glucose (TyG) index could predict how much heart muscle was damaged, as seen on MRI scans.
+They found that a higher TyG index was linked to more heart damage and a higher risk of future heart problems, suggesting this test could help doctors identify patients who need closer follow-up.

 Disclaimer